 - A language investigation into an area of each learner’s particular individual interest

-In addition to the standard College entry requirements (see below) this course also requires students to have achieved grade 5 or above in GCSE English Language and GCSE English Literature.
+In addition to the standard College entry requirements, this particular course also requires students to have achieved grade 5 or above in GCSE English Language and GCSE English Literature.
 Entry to the second year is dependent on the standard achieved in the first year.